 Keeping yourself healthy when working from home21 September 2020

-We are all adjusting to the changing situation around coronavirus and how it affects our lives.
-It’s likely many of us are working from home and it’s important to think about how this may affect our musculoskeletal health and wellbeing.
+Many of us may still working from home and it’s important to think about how this may affect your musculoskeletal health and wellbeing.

-A survey by the Institute of Employment Studies (IES) revealed a significant increase in musculoskeletal complaints.
+A survey by the Institute of Employment Studies (IES) revealed a significant increase in musculoskeletal complaints during the pandemic.
 Many of those surveyed reported new aches and pains, especially in the neck, shoulder and back.
 For expert advice on managing pain, read coronavirus and how to manage your pain at home.

 Our Versus Arthritis wellbeing experts Cherry, Workplace Wellbeing Manager and Yash, Organisational Development Partner, share their top tips to help you look after your musculoskeletal health while working from home.